Five flexible work models to improve employee productivity

 3. Flextime

 School schedules, care obligations and transport conditions are important factors that influence an employees’ ability to get work done.
-For those where remote working isn’t the only solution, companies can offer flextime.
+For those where remote working isn’t a viable solution, companies can offer flextime.

 This lets employees customise their own working schedules and is especially beneficial for companies whose team members have very different sets of personal commitments and responsibilities.